-Experiencing internet connection problems and Running the Windows Network Diagnostic Troubleshooter results Your DNS Server might be unavailable?
+Experiencing no internet connection problems and Running the Windows Network Diagnostic Troubleshooter results Your DNS Server might be unavailable?
 Here some Quick tips to Fix Your DNS Server might be unavailable in Windows 10, 8.1 and 7.

 There Are many reasons for internet connection problems on windows 10.
 A number of users report the status of internet connection changes to limited access.
 And while access a certain website, results “can’t connect to website address” or a variation of it.
 And Running the network troubleshooter ( by right click network symbol from right side below) results